Someone to Lay Down Beside Me: Background, recording and content

 In the mid 1970s, Linda Ronstadt brought forth a style of country rock into the mainstream.
 She broke through commercially with the 1974 album Heart Like a Wheel.
 It spawned the successful singles "You're No Good", "When Will I Be Loved" and "It Doesn't Matter Anymore".
 It was followed by 1975's Prisoner in Disguise and 1976's Hasten Down the Wind, which both followed a similar country rock formula.
 Hasten Down the Wind featured the new track "Someone to Lay Down Beside Me".
 It was written by Karla Bonoff.

 Bonoff was an up and coming singer-songwriter.
 Ronstadt heard a demo of a different Bonoff song called "Lose Again", which prompted her to hear more of Bonoff's repertoire.
 Ronstadt was then presented with "Someone to Lay Down Beside Me".
 Impressed by the song, Ronstadt chose to record it.
-"Someone to Lay Down Beside Me" centers on the need for a person to have a quality romantic relationship rather having someone that can fulfill feelings of loneliness.
+"Someone to Lay Down Beside Me" centers on the need for a person to have a quality romantic relationship rather than having someone who can fulfill feelings of loneliness.
 The track was recorded in March 1976 at The Sound Factory, a studio located in Hollywood, California.
 The track was produced by Peter Asher.